kaist-cp/cs420/README.md

   YouTube channel](https://www.youtube.com/playlist?list=PL5aMzERQ_OZ8RWqn-XiZLXm1IJuaQbXp0).

 - You're required to watch the video, and based on the contents, to solve pop quizzes that will be posted at gg.kaist.ac.kr.
-The details will be announced in the issue tracker.
+The details will be announced in the issue tracker, e.g., https://github.com/kaist-cp/cs420/issues/3

 ## Course description